-· · · · · · · · · · · · · · · · · · · er blood or other specimens may be stored for future and that any future research on my specimens may e.
-I do not agree to allow leftover sam testing after the study has ended. aples to be saved for long-term storage and future Access of D ata from Heath Center My initials indicate that I agree to a and used for this study. allow my records at the health center to be accessed I do not agree to allow my health ca are records to be accessed and used for this study.
-I voluntarily agree to take part in this resea Subject's Name (print) Subject's Signature and Date I certify that the information provided was subject. given in a language that was understandable to the Name of Study Staff Conducting Consent Discussion (print) Study Staff Signature and Date Witness' Name (print) (As appropriate) Date Witness' Signature and Date
+· · · · · · · · · · · · · · · · · · · ver blood or other specimens may be stored for future tand that any future research on my specimens may ee.
+I do not agree to allow leftover sar testing after the study has ended. mples to be saved for long-term storage and future Access of I Data from Heath Center My initials indicate that I agree to and used for this study. allow my records at the health center to be accessed I do not agree to allow my health of care records to be accessed and used for this study.
+I voluntarily agree to take part in this rese arch study.
+Subject's Name (print) Subject's Signature and Date I certify that the information provided was subject. s given in a language that was understandable to the Name of Study Staff Conducting Consent Discussion (print) Study Staff Signature and Date Witness' Name (print) (As appropriate) Date Witness' Signature and Date